The One Corporate Health and Wellness Idea Everyone Likes… and It’s Free

 The FREE Stop and Go Fast Food Guide

-Corporate health and wellness programs are effective if they can help employees eat healthier, be more physically active, and not smoke.
+Corporate health and wellness ideas and programs are effective if they can help employees eat healthier, be more physically active, and not smoke.
 Eating healthier is tough!
 With so much fast food surrounding us it is next to impossible for most people to eat a healthy diet.

 If we all ate food “close to its natural state,” there would be less obesity and diabetes.
 Unfortunately most fast food is not anywhere close to its natural state.
 Most fast food has been highly processed and is full of salt, sugar, fat, and calories.
 Fast food isn’t the only cause of poor health but it’s a major contributor.